Crystal Palace 0-4 Sunderland

 Attempt missed.
 Christian Benteke (Crystal Palace) left footed shot from the centre of the box is close, but misses to the left.
 Assisted by Wilfried Zaha.

 Attempt saved.
-Loïc Remy (Crystal Palace) right footed shot from the left side of the box is saved in the centre of the goal.
-Assisted by Scott Dann.
+Loïc Remy (Crystal Palace) right footed shot from the left side of the box is saved in the bottom left corner.
+Assisted by Jason Puncheon.

 Attempt saved.
 Loïc Remy (Crystal Palace) left footed shot from outside the box is saved in the centre of the goal.
 Assisted by Joel Ward.